PabloMoose/BGL_TechTest/README.md

-and 6 additional Lower Priority Scenarios
+> 6 additional Lower Priority Scenarios
 NOTE: These scenarios are defined in the '..\features\Priority02.feature' file

 - @Secenario_02.01 - Scenario: Test - Electricity Only - No Bill - British Gas - NA - Suppliers Are Not Same - Variable Tariff